hyperledger/fabric/examples/dchackfest/samples/e2e/README.rst

 key "a" with a value of "100".
 Therefore, removing "10" should return a value of "90" when we query "a".
 The syntax for query is outlined above.

+This query command in its entirety would be:

 .. code:: bash

     CORE_PEER_MSPCONFIGPATH=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/peers/peer0.org1.example.com CORE_PEER_ADDRESS=peer0.org1.example.com:7051 CORE_PEER_LOCALMSPID="Org0MSP" CORE_PEER_TLS_ROOTCERT_FILE=/opt/gopath/src/github.com/hyperledger/fabric/peer/crypto/peerOrganizations/org1.example.com/peers/peer0.org1.example.com/cacerts/org1.example.com-cert.pem peer chaincode query -C mychannel -n mycc -c '{"Args":["query","a"]}'

 Start the network (TLS enabled)
 ------------------------------

 Use the ``script.sh`` to see the exact syntax for TLS-enabled CLI commands.

 Before starting, we need to modify our docker-compose file to reflect the appropriate private keys for the orderer and peers.

-From your ``e2e`` directory enter the following:
+From your ``e2e`` directory execute the following:

 .. code:: bash